Manifests — Assembling and Delivering

 await channel.send({

-to: artifact.to,
+to: result.artifact.to,

-subject: artifact.subject,
+subject: result.artifact.subject,

-text: artifact.text,
+text: result.artifact.plainText,

-html: artifact.html,
+html: result.artifact.html,

 });